Refine your search

 Healthcare fee for students in higher education

-All bachelor’s and master’s degree students who are registered as being present in a Finnish institute of higher learning are entitled to use the services of the Finnish Student Health Service (FSHS) (opens in a new tab) and must pay the healthcare fee for students in higher education (opens in a new tab) to Kela (the Social Insurance Institution of Finland) by the due date.
+If you are registered as present and you are completing a bachelor’s or master’s degree in Finland, you are entitled to use the services of the the Finnish Student Health Service (FSHS/YTHS) (opens in a new tab) and you must pay the healthcare fee for students in higher education (opens in a new tab) to Kela (the Social Insurance Institution of Finland) by the due date.

-Kela will not send you a bill for the student healthcare fee.
-You must pay the fee on your own initiative in the Kela e-service for each academic term.
-Find out how to pay the student healthcare fee (opens in a new tab) on the Kela website.
+• Kela will not send you a bill.
+You must pay the fee on your own initiative in the Kela e-service for each term.

-The due date for paying the student healthcare fee is determined based on the date on which you register as present, i.e., attending.
+• The due date is determined based on the date on which you register as present.

-If you are unable to register in the Oili registration service
+If you cannot register in the Oili registration service

 Registering through Oili is the primary means of registration.
-If you are unable to register through the Oili registration service, contact the Student and Learning Services’ customer service (contact information below).
+If you cannot register in Oili, contact Student and Learning Services’ customer service (contact information below).

 If you are a bachelor’s or master’s degree student, and wish to register as present, you can ask for the payment details for the Student Union membership fee from the Student and Learning Services’ customer service and pay the fee at your bank or through mobile banking.
 Alternatively, you can pay the fee at the Student Union offices (opens in a new tab).
 If you register this way, you must present the receipt for the payment to the Student and Learning Services’ customer service either in person or by email/postal mail (contact information below).

-If your UEF account password has expired, you cannot register through Oili.
-Make sure to change your password before it expires!
+If your UEF account password has expired, you cannot register in Oili.
+Make sure to change your password before it expires.
 Here you can find the instructions for changing your password (opens in a new tab).

 Studying abroad and registration

-Students who study abroad must register as present at UEF for the duration of their studies abroad.
-This is because the courses they will complete abroad are included in their degree studies at the University of Eastern Finland.
+If you study abroad as an exchange student during the academic year, register as present at UEF for the duration of your studies abroad.
+This is because the courses you complete abroad are included in your UEF degree.

 Here you can find further information on tuition fees.